python-cmd2/cmd2/docs/features/hooks.rst

 not be honored.
 It's best to return the value you were passed unless you have a compelling reason to do otherwise.

+To purposefully and silently skip postcommand hooks, commands can raise any of of the following exceptions.

+- :attr:`cmd2.exceptions.SkipPostcommandHooks`
+- :attr:`cmd2.exceptions.Cmd2ArgparseError`

 Command Finalization Hooks
 --------------------------